 Chordomas are found along the axial skeleton and a relatively evenly distributed among three locations:

-This is the most common location, accounting for approximately 30-50% 2-3 of all chordomas and involving particularly the fourth and fifth sacral segments 2.
-In this location a male predilection has been reported (M:F ratio of 2:1)nd the tumour may be particularly large at presentation 10.
+Sacrococcygeal is the most common location, accounting for approximately 30-50% 2-3 of all chordomas and commonly involving the fourth and fifth sacral segments 2.
+In this location, a male predilection has been reported (M:F ratio of 2:1), and the tumour may be particularly large at presentation 10.

 Chordoma is the most common primary malignant sacral tumour 9-10.

-The clival region is the next most common, accounting for 30-35% 2-3 of cases.
-Typically the mass projects in the midline posteriorly indenting the pons.
-This characteristic appearance has been termed the 'thumb sign".
-In contrast to sacrococcygeal tumours, there is currently no recognised gender difference.
+The clival region is the second most common location, accounting for 30-35% of cases 2-3.
+Typically the mass projects posteriorly at midline, indenting the pons; this characteristic appearance has been termed the so-called thumb sign.
+In contrast to sacrococcygeal tumours, there is no recognised gender difference.

 MRI and CT scan have complementary roles in tumour evaluation.
-CT evaluation is needed to assess the degree of bone involvement or destruction and to detect patterns of calcifications within the lesion.
+CT evaluation is needed to assess the degree of bone involvement and to detect patterns of calcification within the lesion.
 MRI provides excellent anatomical delineation of adjacent structures and is able to characterise the signal of the lesion usually allowing for a confident preoperative diagnosis.
 MRI is, however, limited in its ability to evaluate calcification and the precise involvement of skull base osteolysis less well than CT, especially for skull base foramina.

 - centrally located

 - destructive lytic lesion, sometimes with marginal sclerosis

-- expansile soft-tissue mass (usually hyper-attenuating relative to the adjacent brain; however, inhomogenous areas may be seen due to cystic necrosis or haemorrhage; the soft-tissue mass is often disproportionately large relative to the bony destruction)
+- usually hyper-attenuating relative to adjacent brain; however, inhomogenous areas may be seen due to necrosis or haemorrhage

 - irregular intratumoral calcifications (thought to represent sequestra of normal bone rather than dystrophic calcifications)